How accountable are you? Introducing the Blue Sky Accountability Ladder

-“I’ve got a bit of a problem, I’ve not done my school project”
+“I’ve got a bit of a problem, I’ve not done my school project.”

 “So how come you haven’t done it?”

-“Well, I didn’t know it needed doing.”
+“I didn’t know it needed doing.”

 “Hmmm, but if you didn’t know it needed doing, how come you’re telling me about it?”

-“Well, I guess I did know that it needed doing…”
+“Well, I guess I did know that it needed doing.”

-So, although I wouldn’t want to say that a young nine year old is a victim or displaying victim behaviours, in the sense of the model, Vincent was just not taking accountability.
+In this short exchange, young Vincent is already on the shifting sands of perspective.
+Although I wouldn’t want to say that a young nine-year-old is a victim or displaying victim behaviours, Vincent was and just not taking accountability.
 What he was trying to do was hold on to being right about being wrong; his own very good reason not to change.
-Indeed, in his own mind, an entirely adequate reason for his lack of effort or his lack of success.
-Our conversation didn’t stop there:
+Indeed, in his own mind, an entirely adequate reason for his lack of effort or success.

-“Well, I never really had it explained to me, the teacher didn’t make it clear,” so he moved to a place of blaming someone else.
+“Well, I never really had it explained to me, the teacher didn’t make it clear.” so he moved to a place of blaming someone else

 “Ok, what didn’t the teacher make clear?”

-“Well, she didn’t make it clear…well, actually she did make it clear”.
+“Well, she didn’t make it clear…well, actually she did make it clear.”

-Even at this point, Vincent’s fertile imagination continued to justify his inaction:
+Even at this point, Vincent’s fertile imagination continued to justify his inaction.

-“Well I can’t do it now because there’s only three days left so it’s pointless, it’s not worth me doing it”.
+“We’ve just been so busy this holiday, and I can’t do it now because there’s only three days left so it’s pointless.
+It’s not worth me doing it.”